 China is long in the space game.
 It launched its first satellite Dongfanghong-1 into space on April 24, 1970.
 This year is the 50th anniversary of the start of China's entry into space.

 In 2003, China became the third country to put a man in space with its own rocket after the former Soviet Union and the United States.

-And it landed Change-4 on the moon in January 2019 — a move that no other nation has managed since NASA's Apollo missions in the late 1960s and early 70s.
+And it landed Change-4 on the far-side of the moon in January 2019 — a move that no other nation has managed.

 But landing on Mars will be a whole new challenge in itself.
 More experienced spacefaring nations have failed, including the Europeans and Russians with ExoMars 2016, and Japan has failed on Mars as well.

 China has more missions to come, including a manned moon landing by 2036.

 This article was originally published on July 2, 2020.
 It was amended on February 10, 2021 to reflect developments in the mission.